 Please continue to check back for updates, additional resources and reflections from TBE staff.
 Please be in touch if your TBE community can be supportive in any way as we navigate life's journey together.

 Stay Connected with TBE

-Our hearts are heavy following recent events, including the protests and violence in Charlottesville and vandalism at Boston's Holocaust Memorial.
+Our hearts are heavy when we are forced to confront hatred, violence, anti-Semitism.
+Tree of Life Synagogue in Squirrel Hill, Pittsburgh.
+Parkland.
+Newtown.
+The Boston Marathon.
+Local tragedies.
+We hear your pain, and we share it.
 Above all, we encourage you and seek to empower you to raise children who will build up our community, rather than tearing it down.
 As always, the TBE Youth team and clergy are available should your family seek additional support.

 How to Talk to Children About Anti-Semitism - PJ Library